 Companies such as IBM and the Washington Internship Institute actively recruit our students for both internships and jobs.
 These experiences often lead to successful career opportunities and quick advancement for our alumni, who have ended up landing positions such as the Vice President of Morgan Stanley in New York City.

-A Rich and Diverse Environment
+A Rich & Diverse Environment

 Our geographic location is another highly prized asset that is a benefit to students.
-The Green Mountains of Vermont and New York's Adirondacks rise majestically above the Lake Champlain Valley, a U.N.-designated biosphere and focus of environmental study.
+The Green Mountains of Vermont and New York's Adirondacks rise majestically above the Lake Champlain valley, a U.N.-designated biosphere and focus of environmental study.

 Plattsburgh is an hour's drive from Montreal, Lake Placid, and Burlington.
 The region provides students with rich recreational and cultural experiences.
 A range of movie theaters, restaurants and shopping malls are nearby.